nafeezatajenifuja/nafeezatajenifuja.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a PhD Candidate in the [Uncertainty Quantification Group](https://uq.uh.edu/) at the University of Houston, advised by [Ruda Zhang](https://www.cive.uh.edu/faculty/zhang-ruda).
+I am a PhD Student in the [Beck Research Group](https://uq.uh.edu/) at the University of Houston, advised by [Ruda Zhang](https://www.cive.uh.edu/faculty/zhang-ruda).

 My research focuses on developing data-driven technologies for resilient system designs and engineering applications.
 I specialize in optimization under uncertainty (Bayesian Optimization), probabilistic modeling (Gaussian Processes), and fully automated systems (Digital Twins).
 These areas align with the increasing use of GPU-accelerated supercomputing, sensing technologies, and artificial intelligence to support robust design and intelligent decision-making.